 In the Swedish Lapland travel guide, the Kungsleden or “King’s Trail”) is the famous and most suggested hiking route in Swedish Lapland.
 The path is 500 KM Long way from Abisko nearby the Carnaby.

 This route takes the visitors to the Kebnekaise mountain route.
 Most of the hikers love to visit this place and start the trail from Abisko, which is equally far from the other south area.

 Abisko is another beautiful place to visit in Swedish Lapland.
 After leaving from Kiruna, you will get to Abisko by completing a 98 KM journey from the northwest by the E10 way to Abisko.

 Abisko is easy to reach by train and road both; however, most of the tourists prefer to come here by train.
-The train line starts from Luleå, via Kiruna, to Narvik in Norway and it is known as Malmbanan, is Europe’s northernmost line.
+The train line starts from Luleå, via Kiruna, to Narvik in Norway and it is known as Malmbanan, which is Europe’s northernmost line.

 Nevertheless, if you do not wish to visit the Kungsleden, you may find plenty of attractive places in Abisko.

 After leaving the Abisko fjällstation, you can get a chairlift 500m up Nuolja mountain (1169m).